cpauliat/my-terraform-aws-examples/13c_AWS_demo_VPC_RDS_aurora_mysql_serverless_v2/README.md

-# AWS VPC with RDS Aurora MySQL Provisioned Demo
+# AWS VPC with RDS Aurora MySQL Serverless v2 Demo

-This Terraform project demonstrates AWS RDS Aurora MySQL cluster deployment with provisioned instances and an EC2 instance configured as a database client in a VPC.
+This Terraform project demonstrates AWS RDS Aurora MySQL Serverless v2 deployment with instant scaling and an EC2 instance configured as a database client in a VPC.

 ## Architecture Overview

 - **VPC** with public and private subnets across multiple availability zones
-- **RDS Aurora MySQL Cluster** with provisioned instances (1 writer + 2 readers)
+- **RDS Aurora MySQL Serverless v2** with instant scaling and no pause capability
 - **EC2 instance** configured as MySQL client with database tools
-- **High availability** deployment across 3 availability zones
+- **Production-ready** serverless architecture with enhanced monitoring

 ## Infrastructure Components